top of page

 • Excessive vocalization

-• Set up a quiet room where your pet can retreat.
+• Create a Safe Space: Set up a quiet room where your pet can retreat.
 Include their bed, water, and a favorite toy.

-• Maintain their regular feeding and walking schedule as much as possible.
+• Stick to Routines: Maintain their regular feeding and walking schedule as much as possible.

-• Don't force interactions with guests.
+• Encourage Independence: Don't force interactions with guests.
 Let your pet approach on their own terms.

-• Secure medications that visitors bring.
-Pets are curious about pill bottles and suitcases.
+• Secure Medications: Ensure that any medications visitors bring are kept out of reach.
+Pets are naturally curious about pill bottles and suitcases.

-Call us immediately if your pet gets into something dangerous.
-Don't wait to see if symptoms develop.
-Early intervention makes all the difference with many toxins.
-If we aren’t available, please call or go to your nearest ER.
+If your pet gets into something dangerous, call us immediately.
+Don’t wait to see if symptoms develop.
+Early intervention can make all the difference with many toxins.
+If we aren’t available, please call or go to your nearest emergency room.

 The ASPCA Animal Poison Control Center is available 24/7 at (888) 426-4435.
 A consultation fee applies, but they can provide guidance in emergencies.